Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Condenser/Gas Cooler

 The heat transfer measure is about two times more advanced than that of shell & tube heat exchangers.
-The compacting face is always secured and the heat transfer measure is better because condensate is directly drained out.
+The compacting face is always secured, and the heat transfer rate is superior as condensate is directly drained out.

-The plate characteristics can achieve a lower vapor pressure drop contrary to conventional plate heat exchangers.
+The specialized plate design enables a lower vapor pressure drop compared to conventional plate heat exchangers.

-TCG gaskets are extensively used to permit a wide range of operations.
+TCG (Thermal Chemical Gasket) gaskets are extensively used to permit a wide range of chemical, thermal, and pressure operations.

-The vapor connection sizes holes are the same for the bays and outlets, allowing for use as a cooling condenser for vapor with inert gas.
+The vapor connection port sizes are the same for both inlets and outlets, allowing reliable operation as a cooling condenser for vapor and inert gas applications.

-Various international Pressure Vessel Codes and Standards like ASME, JIS, CE are available.
+Meets various international Pressure Vessel Codes and Standards like ASME, JIS, and CE, ensuring safety and regulatory compliance.

 Multi Gap Plate